 CORN Maize - Multi-Coloured Aztec - 10 Heirloom Seeds (NOT to WA)

 85 days to maturity — This very old heirloom variety produces 17-19cm ears on approximately 2m tall plants.
-When the kernels are still light colored, the ears can be picked and used as sweet corn.
+When the kernels are still light-coloured, the ears can be picked and used as sweet corn.

-Nature has intended this corn be far more colourful than traditional yellow or white.
-This Multi-coloured Aztec corn is an ancestor of one of the world's most important food crops takes you back to its roots.
+Nature has intended this corn to be far more colourful than traditional yellow or white.
+This Multi-coloured Aztec corn is an ancestor of one of the world's most important food crops that takes you back to its roots.
 It's drought-tolerant, produces delicious cornflour, and offers a rainbow of coloured kernels.
-Harvested at that mature stage, it can be dried and ground for corn meal.
+Harvested at that mature stage, it can be dried and ground for cornmeal.

 It is grown in Australia and this is not a hybrid or GMO variety.

 Corn Growing Instructions & Care